The Building Blocks of Value: Redundant Assets

 - Goodwill and Intangibles – non-physical assets that add value to your business, over and above the physical assets.

 Redundant Assets – What Are They?

-Examples of redundant assets range from relatively liquid Balance Sheet items such as, excess cash and investments, to physical assets (such as a boat).
+Examples of redundant assets range from liquid balance sheet items, such as excess cash and investments, to physical assets, such as a boat.
 If the assets in question were not used as a part of ongoing operations of the business, they would likely be considered redundant.
 For example, a boat may be considered redundant to the operations of the business, unless the business operates in industries such as commercial fishing, tourism, or other marine industries.

 Redundant Liabilities – What Are They?